ankitajaiwar/SkillSearch/README.md

 ### Using Makefile:
 1. There is a rar file named software_eng.rar, extract it and open the location of extracted in CMD prompt(if Windows) or in Terminal(if Linux).

-2. Run the command Scripts\activate.
+2. Run the command `Scripts\activate`.
 You should see the "(software_eng)" tag on left side of cursor.

 3. Make sure you have make installed in the system and added to Environment variable PATH.